Three UNESCO Cultural Heritage Sites: "Dainichido Bugaku," "Hanawa Bayashi," and "Kemonai Bon Odori" - Kazuno City's Must-See Traditional Events ①

 People have lived in the Kazuno region since ancient times.
 Many ruins from the Jomon to Heian periods have been discovered on the hills on the banks of the Yoneshiro River that flows through the Kazuno Basin.
 In particular, the Oyu Stone Circle, a large stone circle ruin from the late Jomon period (approximately 4,000 years ago), is registered as a World Heritage Site as one of Japan's most representative Jomon ruins

-Kazuno first appeared in historical records in the late 9th century during the Heian period, where it was written under the place name "Kazuno. "
+Kazuno first appears in historical records in the late 9th century during the Heian period, where it"is referred to as "Kazuno.

 Oyu Stone Circle Information